aiishaa/Arabic-Dialect-Classification/README.md

 # Arabic-Dialect-Classification

-<b>NLP models that identify the dialects of 18 Arabic countries</b>
+NLP models that predicts the dialects of 18 Arabic </br>
+countries using traditional techniques and Deep learning architectures using python, </br>
+Flask API, Naïve Bayes ML algorithm, AraBERT transformer and LSTM architecture.